MayaY2014/softlayer-python/README.md

 * Concatenating and minifying LESS and CoffeeScript into CSS and JS, respectively
 * Validating HTML markup
-* Installing runtime dependencies for Ruby
+* Installing runtime dependencies for Ruby and Node
 * Previewing work locally before pushing to GitHub

-To get started, check out the [Grunt Tasks](#grunt-tasks) section.
+To get started, check out the [Grunt Tasks](#grunt-tasks) section below.

 ### Grunt Tasks